Alleviating Upper Back Pain Through High-Quality, Innovative Treatment

 - Pain relievers, in pill, salve, or ointment form

 - Cortisone injections

 - Spinal cord stimulators

-When you visit an EmergeOrtho location, you can expect a comprehensive evaluation of your neck, back and spine pain.
-Let one of our specialty-trained physicians help you return to the active lifestyle you are used to.
+When you visit an EmergeOrtho location, you can expect a comprehensive evaluation of your neck, back, and spine pain.
+Let one of our specialty-trained physicians help you return to an active, healthy lifestyle.